A post to help find the 5 main muscles (from my Base-Line Theory of Health and Movement) on your own body.

 The largest skeletal muscles of the body (covering a lot of complicated anatomy prone to pain/injury).

 Hands on buttocks - feel for the muscles contracting.
-"Buns of steel".
+"Buns of steel", extending to the femur.

-The gluteus maximus works in tandem with the rectus femoris, stabilising the legs through a full range of natural movement - when connected to Base-Line support.
+The gluteus maximus works in tandem with the rectus femoris, stabilising the legs to the torso (hip, pelvis to femur) and leading the legs through a full range of natural movement - when connected to Base-Line support.

 3. Pelvic floor.
 BASE